Safety Tips

 4. Park your car where it can be easily viewed.

-5. If you have a garage, park your car indside.
+5. If you have a garage, park your car inside.

 Although home burglaries may seem random, they actually involve a selection process.
-Burglars usually select targets based on a few factors, such as location, occupancy, accessability, security vulnerability.
+Burglars usually select targets based on a few factors, such as location, occupancy, accessibility and lack of security.
 Here are some measures you can take to better secure your home and help prevent a burglary.

-1. Report suspicious activity to the police dept.
+1. Report suspicious activity to the Police Department.

 2. Never leave a house key in an obvious place outside, such as under a rock or above the door frame, under the door mat etc.